John Hinckley Jr.: Treatment

+Around 1986, Hinckley and the hospital began seeking various conditional releases, which required judicial authorization.
+The Reagan family frequently spoke out against these requests.
+In 1986, a judge denied Hinckley's request to be transferred to a less restrictive ward.
+In 1987, the hospital requested that Hinckley be given a 12-hour unescorted pass, allowing Hinckley to visit his parents on Easter.
+Glenn Miller, who had performed the initial evaluation of Hinckley, testified, "I do not believe he's suicidal, I do not believe he's a danger to Jodie Foster, I do not believe he's a danger to Mr. Reagan or Mr. Brady."

+But Miller also revealed that Hinckley had written to serial killer Ted Bundy, sought the address of Charles Manson, and received a letter from Manson family member Lynette Fromme.
+The hospital subsequently withdrew the request for "administrative" reasons, though it emphasized that the "clinical" assessment was unchanged.
+In 1992, Hinckley again submitted a request for additional privileges, but he later withdrew that request.
+During this period, St. Elizabeths gradually expanded Hinckley's privileges, by allowing off-site trips under custodial supervision.

+In 2003, Hinckley, for the first time, received judicial approval for a release proposal: six local day visits under the supervision of his parents and, upon the successful completion and evaluation of those day visits, two local overnight visits under parental supervision.
 On June 17, 2009, Judge Friedman ruled that Hinckley would be permitted to visit his mother for a dozen visits of 10 days at a time, rather than six, to spend more time outside of the hospital, and to have a driver's license.
-The court also ordered that Hinckley be required to carry a GPS-enabled cell phone to track him whenever he was outside of his parents' home.
+The court ordered that Hinckley be required to carry a GPS-enabled cell phone to track him whenever he was outside of his parents' home.
 He was prohibited from speaking with the news media.
-The prosecutors objected to this ruling, saying that Hinckley was still a danger to others and had unhealthy and inappropriate thoughts about women.
-Hinckley recorded a song, "Ballad of an Outlaw", which the prosecutors claim is "reflecting suicide and lawlessness".
+Prosecutors objected to this ruling, saying that Hinckley was still a danger to others and had unhealthy and inappropriate thoughts about women.
+Hinckley had recorded a song, "Ballad of an Outlaw", which the prosecutors claimed was "reflecting suicide and lawlessness".

-In March 2011, it was reported that a forensic psychologist at the hospital testified that "Hinckley has recovered to the point that he poses no imminent risk of danger to himself or others".
-On March 29, 2011, the day before the 30th anniversary of the assassination attempt, Hinckley's attorney filed a court petition requesting more freedom for his client, including additional unsupervised visits to the Virginia home of Hinckley's mother, Joanne.
+On March 29, 2011, the day before the 30th anniversary of the assassination attempt, Hinckley's attorney filed a court petition requesting more freedom for his client, including additional unsupervised visits to the Virginia home of Hinckley's mother, Jo Ann.
 On November 30, 2011, a hearing in Washington was held to consider whether he could live full-time outside the hospital.
 The Justice Department opposed this, stating that Hinckley still poses a danger to the public.
 Justice Department counsel argued that Hinckley had been known to deceive his doctors in the past.
 By December 2013, the court ordered that visits be extended to his mother, who lives near Williamsburg.
 Hinckley was permitted up to eight 17-day visits, with evaluation after the completion of each one.

-On August 4, 2014, James Brady died.
-As Hinckley had critically wounded Brady in 1981, the death was ruled a homicide.
-Hinckley did not face charges as a result of Brady's death because he had been found not guilty of the original crime by reason of insanity.
-In addition, since Brady's death occurred more than 33 years after the shooting, prosecution of Hinckley was barred under the year and a day law in effect in the District of Columbia at the time of the shooting.